Intercom vs Zendesk in 2026: Outcome-Based AI Pricing Compared

 - Your budget is under $500/month for support tooling.
 Neither platform delivers good value at this budget.
 You'll be on the cheapest plan with limited features, spending more on the tool than it saves you in agent time.

-For teams in this position, purpose-built AI chatbot tools deliver the core value -- AI-powered answers, lead capture, human handoff -- without the enterprise complexity.
-Canary is one such option: you paste your website URL, the AI trains on your content in minutes, and you get a working chatbot with analytics and lead capture.
-Plans start free (50 conversations/month), with paid tiers at $49/month and $149/month -- roughly what Intercom charges for a single seat on their cheapest plan.
+For teams in this position, purpose-built AI chatbot tools deliver the core value — AI-powered answers, lead capture, human handoff — without the enterprise complexity.
+Canary is one such option: paste your website URL, the AI trains on your content in minutes, and you get a working chatbot with analytics and lead capture.
+Plans start free (50 conversations/month), with paid tiers at $49/month and $149/month — roughly what Intercom charges for a single seat on their cheapest plan.

 Further Reading

-- Alternative to Intercom for SMBs -- a deeper look at how lightweight AI chat compares to Intercom for small teams
+- Intercom Alternative for SMBs — a deeper look at how lightweight AI chat compares to Intercom for small teams

-- AI Chatbot Pricing in 2026: What It Actually Costs -- a broader look at chatbot pricing across the entire market
+- AI Chatbot Cost in 2026: What You Actually Pay — a broader look at chatbot pricing across the entire market

 Frequently Asked Questions